N.O.V.A. takes a strong stand that right is right, and wrong is wrong.

 Why N.O.V.A.
 Principles?

 The N.O.V.A.
-Principles program teaches powerful & comprehensive lessons that goes far beyond other programs.
+Principles program teaches powerful & comprehensive principles-based decision making that goes far beyond other prevention and education programs.
 The curriculum includes lessons that help youth and parents deal with Drugs, Gangs, Accountability, Making Good Choices, Anger Management, Internet Safety, Self Esteem, Bullying, and Media issues.

 Click the button below to learn more.